AT-Digitals/ajaga-nji-international-school/Lexend/README.txt

 This means all the styles are contained in a single file:
   Lexend-VariableFont_wght.ttf

-If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
+If your app fully Support variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
 Not all apps support variable fonts, and in those cases you can use the static font files for Lexend: static/Lexend-Thin.ttf